This section gives a detailed guide to the Graph view.

 - Distribution graphs a distribution of the selected field.

-(7c) The bars provide a visual indication of how often each value appears, while the numbers provide more precision.
-Note that these are often estimates due to sampling (see (7d) below).
+(4c) The bars provide a visual indication of how often each value appears, while the numbers provide more precision.
+Note that these are often estimates due to sampling (see (4d)).

-(11) This area lists the functions which you can select for your graph.
+(7) This area lists the functions which you can select for your graph.
 Check one or more boxes to select different functions of the graphed field.
+Calculations are over the entire time range of your graph.
 The available functions are:

 |Minimum||The smallest value in each time period.|

 |Maximum||The largest value in each time period.|

 |Sum/sec||The "smoothed" sum of all values per second.
 For instance, if you have a field responseSize which records the number of bytes returned by some operation, then sumPerSecond(responsesize) will graph the bandwidth consumed by this operation, in bytes per second.
 (We divide the time period of your graph into a number of time spans, sum all values per time span, and then divide by the time span in seconds to get an average sum per second, per time span.
 Note that graphed values are exact over brief time periods (100 seconds, for example), and effectively smoothed over longer time periods.)|